Exhibition Centre railway station

-Exhibition Centre railway station, previously called Finnieston (1979-1986) and Stobcross (1894-1959) due to its location in the Stobcross area of the city, is a railway station in Glasgow on the Argyle Line.
-It serves the OVO Hydro, the SEC Centre and the SEC Armadillo which are accessible by adjoining footbridge from an island platform.
-The station suffers badly from congestion at concerts as most of Greater Glasgow can be reached from the station.
+Exhibition Centre railway station, previously called Finnieston and Stobcross, is a railway station in Glasgow on the Argyle Line.
+It serves the OVO Hydro, the SEC Centre and the SEC Armadillo, and more broadly the Finnieston area of Glasgow, which are accessible by adjoining footbridge from the island platform.
+The station is between Anderston and Partick, 4 mi 3 chain from Rutherglen Central Junction (where the Argyle Line joins the West Coast Main Line).
 There is a siding adjacent to Platform 2, that can be used as a turnback siding for trains terminating at Anderston or Glasgow Central Low Level.
-The line is served by Class 318s, Class 320s and Class 334s.
-Ticket gates are in operation.